h2oai/datatable/.github/CONTRIBUTING.md

 ## How to contribute

 There are plenty of ways to contribute, not only by submitting new code!
-Reporting bugs, adding/improving documentation and tests is just as important to us.
+Reporting bugs, adding/improving documentation and tests are just as important to us.